peterheinrich/ITS-Firewalling-Demo-Environment/README.md

 !!!
 THE SYSTEMS ARE FOR EXPERIMENTAL PURPOSES ONLY - DO NOT USE THEM IN A REAL SETTING !!!

-For all machines, the defautl credentialy are:
+For all machines, the default credentials are:

 Username: sysadmin, Password: abc123